VMashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

+# 0x02 Shell, i/0 redirection and
-Write a shell script that creates a file named exactly
+Write a script that displays the third line of the file